KORL (AM)

-Japanese-language KOHO
+Japanese-language KOH O

 Windward Broadcasting Company, Limited, applied to the Federal Communications Commission (FCC) to build a new radio station at 1170 kHz on May 28, 1956, contingent on changes to station KANI, Windward's outlet at Kaneohe and using the KAIM transmission facilities at Kaimuki.
 Approval was granted on June 3, 1959, and the station began broadcasting on the evening of December 29.
 The new KOHO devoted itself to broadcasting primarily in the Japanese and Filipino languages.
 Windward renamed itself the Cosmopolitan Broadcasting Company in 1960, and the station was transferred to ownership by the Japanese-language Hawaii Times newspaper in 1961, with the newspaper purchasing a 51 percent stake in the firm.
 KOHO increased power to 5,000 watts in 1968.

 Soga family control of KOHO continued for more than 25 years.
 However, in May 1985, the Times—the oldest Japanese-language newspaper outside of Japan—ceased publication and filed for bankruptcy.
 This opened the door for Honolulu attorney Warren Higa to lead a hostile takeover of KOHO by controlling the shares of the Times, electing a new slate of directors in 1986.
 In the late 1980s, KOHO, which had long targeted issei and nisei communities, changed its program lineup to appeal to expatriate Japanese, with news from Japan and programs geared toward younger listeners.

 Shortly after the United Airlines Flight 811 incident occurred in 1989, a KOHO spokesman reported receiving a bomb threat via phone the previous month.
 The caller had threatened to plant a bomb on an American aircraft unless a jailed member of the Japanese Red Army was released, but investigators said there was no indication that a bomb caused the hole in the airplane's fuselage.

 In 1990, the station was forced to leave the Kaimuki site and relocated to a studio in Waikiki.
 However, it fell behind on rent, and on May 11, 1993, the station went silent, with plans to triplex its signal with other stations halted and no place to broadcast.
 Its silence left KZOO the only full-time Japanese-language station on Oahu.